simplworld/simpl.world.website/_docs/demo.md

 docker-compose up
 ```

-Open another terminal window.
+When the `simpl-games-api` initialization is complete, open another terminal window.
 In that window, use a `make` script to log into the container, which is named `api`.

 ```bash
 make shell